At a glance

 The etiology has not yet been determined.
 One study found the following causative factors:

-One study found that cats who wear flea collars are five times more likely to develop SCC, due to the proximity of the collar to the oral cavity.
+- Flea collars: Cats who wear flea collars are five times more likely to develop SCC, due to the proximity of the collar to the oral cavity.

-Exposure to cigarette smoke inside the home puts cats at twice the risk of those not exposed.
+- Passive smoking: Exposure to cigarette smoke inside the home puts cats at twice the risk of those not exposed.
 Not only do they inhale the smoke, but they also ingest it when they groom.

-Canned cat food, especially tuna flavour showed a three-fold increase in the risk of developing SCC.
+- Diet: Canned cat food, especially tuna flavour showed a three-fold increase in the risk of developing SCC.

 Cats are extremely good at hiding signs of pain and cancers of the oral cavity can go unnoticed for some time.
-As with all cancers, early detection or oral cancer offers a better outcome.
+As with all cancers, early detection of oral cancer offers a better outcome.

 - Ulcerated, red lesion on the gums, tongue or underneath the tongue